 - Encourages creative play and freedom from attackers.

 Despite its many advantages and widespread popularity, the 4-2-3-1 is not perfect.
-When coached poorly or used with the wrong personnel, the formation can fail miserably.
+The formation can fail miserably when coached poorly or used with the wrong personnel.

 Even with great players, there are some drawbacks to consider:

 - Requires full-backs that are extremely fit and can cover a lot of ground.